Open Faculty Positions

 We expect all candidates to have a strong commitment to research, doctoral student mentoring, and teaching at the undergraduate and graduate levels.
 All applicants must have earned a doctorate in Computer Science or a closely related field by the date of appointment.
-Outstanding senior applicants who have demonstrated academic excellence and leadership, and whose past activities document a commitment to issues involving the advancement of women in science and engineering can be considered for the Lloyd Armstrong, Jr. Endowed Chair, which is supported by the Women in Science and Engineering (WISE) Program endowment.

 Applications must include a cover letter indicating the applicant’s area of specialization, a detailed curriculum vitae, a statement on current and future research directions, a teaching statement, and names of at least three professional references.
 Applicants are encouraged to include a succinct statement on fostering an environment of diversity and inclusion.
-Applications should be submitted by December 2, 2017.
+Applications should be submitted by December 2, 2018.
 Applications received after this deadline may not be considered.

 The USC Viterbi School of Engineering is among the top tier engineering schools in the world.
-It counts 185 full-time, tenure-track faculty members, and it is home to the Information Sciences Institute, two National Science Foundation Engineering Research Centers, a Department of Energy EFRC (Energy Frontiers Research Center), and the Department of Homeland Security’s first University Center of Excellence, CREATE.
+It counts 189 full-time, tenure-track faculty members, and it is home to the Information Sciences Institute, two National Science Foundation Engineering Research Centers, a Department of Energy EFRC (Energy Frontiers Research Center), and the Department of Homeland Security’s first University Center of Excellence, CREATE.
 The school is affiliated with the Alfred E. Mann Institute for Biomedical Engineering, the Institute for Creative Technologies and the USC Stevens Center for Innovation.
-Research expenditures typically exceed $185 million annually.
-With 45 tenure-track, 41 research faculty, and 17 teaching faculty, the USC Department of Computer Science is one of the nation’s leading centers of research and education in the field.
+Research expenditures typically exceed $200 million annually.
+With 44 tenure-track, 31 research faculty, and 19 teaching faculty, the USC Department of Computer Science is one of the nation’s leading centers of research and education in the field.

 USC is an equal opportunity, affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status, disability, or any other characteristic protected by law or USC policy.
 USC will consider for employment all qualified applicants with criminal histories in a manner consistent with the requirements of the Los Angeles Fair Chance Initiative for Hiring ordinance.
-In addition to its commitment to faculty diversity, the USC Viterbi School of Engineering is committed to enabling the success of dual career families and fosters a family-friendly environment.